 The minimum salary is $660,000 pesos per month and 85% of the population in Colombia is earning less than double the minimum wage.
 Unless you are highly qualified and experienced in your field, it is difficult to earn more than $2 million per month.
 Many English-teaching institutes pay about $25,000/hour, and this usually involves travelling around the city for hours on end just to get to the classes.

-However, if you’re seriously considering teaching English in Bogota for some time, invest in a CELTA TEFL course at International House or the British Council.
-If you perform well in the course at the British Council, you can then apply for a job there afterwards, where they pay $60,000/hour including benefits (health and pension) which are not deducted from this hourly wage.
-Working 15 teaching hours a week at the British Council you would earn $3.6 million per month (which starts to make my lifestyle look a lot more affordable).
+If you’re seriously considering teaching English in Bogota for some time, invest in a CELTA TEFL course at International House or the British Council.
+If you perform well in the course at the British Council, you can then apply for a job there afterwards, where they pay hourly-paid teachers $60,000/hour including benefits (health and pension) which are not deducted from this hourly wage.
+I’ve heard that hourly-paid teachers are being offered fewer working hours than before (as of 2017) so you might end up having to work two jobs.
+Nonetheless, working 10 hours a week at the British Council would still bring in around $2.4 million each month, which is a great start.

-If you search for private, corporate clients who want English classes, you can charge (and earn) even more.
+If you search for private and corporate clients who want English classes, you can charge (and earn) even more.